Orange-eat97/tp/docs/UserGuide.md

 ---

-CareLink helps Non-Governmental Organisations (NGOs) deliver social assistance efficiently by connecting beneficiaries to volunteers as quickly as possible. 🤝
+CareLink helps Non-Governmental Organisations (NGOs) deliver social assistance efficiently by connecting beneficiaries to volunteers as quickly as possible.

 NGOs often serve a large number of beneficiaries with a limited pool of volunteers, making it challenging to respond promptly to those in need.

-By consolidating beneficiary and volunteer data into a single, streamlined system 📚, CareLink enables dispatchers to:
+By consolidating beneficiary and volunteer data into a single, streamlined system, CareLink enables dispatchers to:

-* 📝 create and update records for beneficiaries and volunteers
+* create and update records for beneficiaries and volunteers
-* 🔍 access information quickly using **optimized find and sort commands**
+* access information quickly using **optimized find and sort commands**
-* 📍 automatically identify the **closest available volunteer**
+* automatically identify the **closest available volunteer**
-* 📈 reduce errors and delays caused by manual lookups or outdated records
+* reduce errors and delays caused by manual lookups or outdated records

-In short, CareLink helps dispatchers quickly access and update beneficiary and volunteer records. 💙
+In short, CareLink helps dispatchers quickly access and update beneficiary and volunteer records.

 ## Table of Contents